mcvm-launcher/mcvm/README.md

 - Installing NeoForge
 - More in-depth plugin system and a standard plugin set

-Contact `@carbonsmasher` on Discord if you have any questions.
+Join the [Discord](https://discord.gg/25fhkjeTvW) if you have any questions.